-The implementation of basic erosion and sediment control practices will be required during construction as specified in the Virginia Erosion and Sediment Control Handbook (VDCR 1992), Virginia BMP Field Guide (2009) and the Virginia BMPs For Water Quality Technical Manual (2011) for Forestry Management.
-The proper installation and maintenance of E&SC measures as well as BMPs will minimize the movement of disturbed soils off-site and into the Cannon Creek watershed.
-The location will be replanted with perennial vegetation after the tree removal.
+The implementation of basic erosion and sediment control practices will be required during as specified in the Virginia Erosion and Sediment Control Handbook (VDCR 1992), the Virginia BMP Field Guide (2009) and the Virginia BMPs For Water Quality Technical Manual (2011) for Forestry Management.
+The proper installation and maintenance of E&SC measures will minimize the movement of disturbed soils off-site and into the Chopawamsic Creek and Potomac River watersheds.
+Any timber removed to establish the firebreak will be burned in accordance with NREA Forestry Program management practices.
+The new surface will consist of a 10 ft. wide aggregate road and perennial vegetation.